 Mastermind is the most comprehensive source of genomic evidence by a wide margin.
 But don’t just take our word for it…

 In this “Just the Facts” blog series, we present the facts and (more importantly) why it matters.
-Mastermind is the only Genomic Search Engine, searching beyond title and abstract into the full text of every published genomic paper covering every phenotype, disease, gene, and variant, and identifying the Genomic Associations between them that enable variant scientists to resolve more VUS’s.
+Mastermind is the only Genomic Search Engine, searching beyond title and abstract into the full text of every published genomic paper covering every therapy, phenotype, disease, gene, and variant, and identifying the Genomic Associations between them that enable variant scientists to resolve more variants of unknown significance (VUS).

 Updated with newly published research each week, Mastermind has far surpassed every manually curated variant database in its breadth and depth of content.
 In fact…

 FACT #1: Mastermind has 23.6X More Variants than HGMD

 The Human Gene Mutation Database (HGMD) is built on a manual curation process that is both time-consuming and lacking in sensitivity.
 As a result, HGMD has a limited set of references for variant interpretation; a concern when any reference has the potential to alter variant interpretation from uncertain significance (VUS) to likely pathogenic/pathogenic.
 The manual curation process also limits the total number of variants that HGMD contains, slowed by the speed at which variant scientists can manually interpret a variant.